 When the Crusaders arrived in 1099 they built this Romanesque Church that occupies the site of the Holy Sepulchre and Calvary.
 It is shared by Catholics, Greek Orthodox, Armenians, Syrians and Copts, while the Abyssinians occupy a portion of the roof and the Anglicans pray in the Chapel of Abraham situated above the Rock of Calvary.

-At the entrance we pass the stone of Unction where Christ’s body was prepared for burial.
+At the entrance, we pass the stone of Unction where Christ’s body was prepared for burial.
 We then mount to the platform of Calvary which is divided into two chapels: one Greek Orthodox and one Latin or Roman Catholic.
 The Tenth Station is in the Latin chapel on the right of the entrance.

 The Eleventh Station: CRUCIFIXION

 The Eleventh Station is located in the Latin chapel, a short distance away from the Tenth Station.
 The modern mosaics that cover the walls show Christ being nailed to the cross.
 It also shows the Patriarch Abraham preparing to sacrifice his son, Isaac.
-The picture of the Patriarch Abraham in the act of sacrificing his only son, in obedience of God’s command, has its place here on Calvary because in his call to Abraham, God touched the lives of us all.
+The picture of the Patriarch Abraham in the act of sacrificing his only son, in obedience of God’s command, has its place here on Calvary because, in his call to Abraham, God touched the lives of us all.

 The Twelfth Station: DEATH

 The place of Christ’s death on the Cross is in the Greek Orthodox chapel on Calvary.
 At the end of this chapel stands an oriental altar, and between its two supporting columns is a silver disc surrounding a cavity in the rock: the traditional spot of Christ’s crucifixion.
-Markings in the floor indicate where the crosses of the two thieves may have stood.
+Markings on the floor indicate where the crosses of the two thieves may have stood.
 An opening in the marble reveals the crevice in the rock caused by the earthquake which followed Christ’s death.

 The Thirteenth Station: DEPOSITION